Tax rates, allowances and amounts How much tax you pay

 Entrepreneurs’ relief applies if you run a trading business or furnished holiday letting.

-In 2013-14, inheritance tax applies to estates in excess of £325,000.
+In 2013-14 and 2014-15, inheritance tax applies to estates in excess of £325,000.
 Tax is payable on anything above this threshold (apart from where there are tax exemptions, such as transfers to your spouse or registered civil partner).
 The government has announced that the nil-rate band will remain at its current level until 2019.

 If tax becomes payable on gifts during your lifetime (usually to trusts) the tax rate paid is half the rate charged on death, so it is currently 20%.